Context and principles for early years provision.

 Key criteria assessors look for in your portfolio

-• Award credit for demonstrating a clear understanding of the key principles of the Early Years Foundation Stage (EYFS), including the unique child, positive relationships, enabling environments, and learning and development.
+• Award credit for demonstrating an understanding of the key principles of the early years framework, such as the unique child, positive relationships, enabling environments, and learning and development.

 Assessment Guidance